appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

 | **user.invited** | Logged when someone invites another user to the app or workspace. |
 | **user.signed_up** | Logged when a new user logs in for the first time. |
 | **instance_setting.updated** | Logged when a change is made to the Appsmith instance's configuration. |

+### Export
+Users can export audit logs by either querying or exporting the `auditLog` collection from the Mongo DB on Appsmith instance.
+The user would need to have root access to the Appsmith deployment to perform this action.